-As opposed to traditional fire alarm monitoring in which, when a fire alarm signal is generated at a building, it is sent to a ULC-Listed Monitoring Centre.
+As opposed to traditional fire alarm monitoring in which, when a fire alarm signal is generated at a building, it is sent to a Underwriters Laboratories listed Monitoring Centre.
 Upon receipt, the Monitoring Centre Operator will notify the Fire Department without verification.

-OPEN ACCESS™ is a high-speed gateway that allows for the direct and immediate alarm delivery from third party ULC-Listed Monitoring Centres to emergency response dispatch centres.
+OPEN ACCESS™ is a high-speed gateway that allows for the direct and immediate alarm delivery from third party Underwriters Laboratories listed Monitoring Centres to emergency response dispatch centres.
 This technology has been independently proven to save an average of 114.7 seconds on emergency response times thus reducing potential property damage and loss of life.

 OPEN ACCESS™ Reduces Risk

 OPEN ACCESS™ is a faster more reliable means of connecting fire alarm monitoring stations and emergency response teams.

 A fire alarm system is designed to detect alarms and prompt people to get out of the building, they do not automatically notify the fire department of the alarm.
 This means, that if the alarms are activated, the fire department will not be notified until someone calls.